 - a) Must meet the needs of local attorneys on the appointment list and involve the local defense bar in the planning stages; - b) Software programming must be portable to other jurisdictions; - c) The product must have clearly defined activity, summary, and management reports; and - d) Must avoid use for general court processes. - e) Any agreements entered into as part of a funded project must ensure that all data is the property of the county, is available and accessible to the county within a reasonable time, and subject to disclosure or withholding based on the county's obligation under the laws in effect at the time.
-The County must review all requests for data, and no data may be released to a third party without County approval. - f) Contracts must state the format in which the data will be provided in case of termination of agreement with vendors. - g) For any grants that involve developing new software solutions with state and/or county funds, the statement of grant award must clearly address considerations and expectations regarding the ownership of and access to the source code for any programing. - h) Technology project funding requests must include detailed basis of cost explanations. - i) Technology project grant payments will be based on verifiable achievement of project phase completions. - j) Software developed should conform with appropriate industry information exchange standards. - 4) Public Defender Offices and Direct Client Services-Establishing public defenders, regional public defenders, mental health defender and juvenile defender services are major priorities of the Commission.
+The County must review all requests for data, and no data may be released to a third party without County approval. - f) Contracts must state the format in which the data will be provided in case of termination of agreement with vendors. - g) For any grants that involve developing new software solutions with state and/or county funds, the statement of grant award must clearly address considerations and expectations regarding the ownership of and access to the source code for any programing. - h) Technology project funding requests must include detailed basis of cost explanations. - i) Technology project grant payments will be based on verifiable achievement of project phase completions. - j) Software developed should conform with appropriate industry information exchange standards. - 4) Public Defender Offices, Managed Assigned Counsel Programs, and Other Direct Client Services-Establishing public defenders, managed assigned counsel programs, regional defenders, mental health defender, and juvenile defender services are priorities of the Commission.
 Direct client services are the most likely to receive funding.

-- a) Must focus on serving people; - b) Must demonstrate broad-based support of the local judiciary; - c) Must involve the local defense bar in the planning stages; - d) Must involve clear appointment/referral and intake processes; - e) Must include adequate access to support services including secretaries, paralegals, and investigators (lawyer to support staff ratio); - f) Must have defined caseload/workload standards; - g) Must have internal case management/tracking controls sufficient to monitor attorney caseload/workload;
+- a) Must focus on serving people; - b) Must demonstrate broad-based support of the local judiciary; - c) Must maintain an Oversight Board that meets at least twice a year.
+(TIDC recommends quarterly meetings to facilitate stakeholder communication.) - d) Must involve clear appointment/referral and intake processes; - e) Must include adequate access to support services including secretaries, paralegals, and investigators (lawyer to support staff ratio); - f) Must have defined caseload/workload standards consistent with TIDC's published guidelines; - g) Must consult the local bar association, if any, in the planning stages;

-- h) Must have ability to produce other reports that enable the office to evaluate its own performance and demonstrate its cost-effectiveness to other local defense systems; and - i) Emphasis on staff training/supervision/evaluation to continually improve office performance.
+- h) Must have internal case management/tracking controls sufficient to monitor attorney caseload/workload; - i) Must have ability to produce other reports that enable the office to evaluate its own performance and demonstrate its cost-effectiveness to other local defense systems; and - j) Emphasis on staff training/supervision/evaluation to continually improve office performance.

-5) Mental Health Direct Client Services:

-Required Program Elements
+5) Mental Health Public Defender or Managed Assigned Counsel Programs: Required Program Elements

-- a) A written plan must be developed addressing how the program will interface with and not duplicate existing resources (LMHAs, TDCJ Reintegration, CSCD, etc.) available to people with mental health issues; and - b) Must involve the local defense bar in the planning stages.
+- a) A written plan must be developed addressing how the program will interface with and not duplicate existing resources (LMHAs, TDCJ Reintegration, CSCD, etc.) available to people with mental health issues; an - b) Must consult the local bar association, if any, in the planning stages.